endeavouros-team/EndeavourOS-Development/README.md

 **What to Keep in Mind When Using EndeavourOS**

-- **Dracut over mkinitcpio**
-  EndeavourOS uses [dracut](https://github.com/endeavouros-team/PKGBUILDS/tree/master/eos-dracut) instead of `mkinitcpio` for initramfs generation.
+- **Dracut over mkinitcpio** EndeavourOS uses [dracut](https://github.com/endeavouros-team/PKGBUILDS/tree/master/eos-dracut) instead of `mkinitcpio` for initramfs generation.
 This is one of the most important differences to be aware of.

-- **Easy Installation**
-  We provide a simple GUI-based installer that sets up a minimal yet functional desktop environment using unmodified Arch Linux packages.
+- **Easy Installation** We provide a simple GUI-based installer that sets up a minimal yet functional desktop environment using unmodified Arch Linux packages.
 This gives you a solid foundation, ready to be customized to suit your personal needs.

-- **Minimal Customization**
-  Our desktop environments come with a carefully selected set of packages to offer a basic, fully working system.
+- **Minimal Customization** Our desktop environments come with a carefully selected set of packages to offer a basic, fully functional system.
 We apply only minimal aesthetic tweaks (e.g., accent colors, icon themes).
 There are no major modifications, optimizations, or rebuilt packages.

-- **No Handholding**
-  EndeavourOS does not aim to be a beginner-proof or overly guided distribution.
+- **No Handholding** EndeavourOS does not aim to be a beginner-proof or overly guided distribution.
 It embraces the Arch philosophy of giving you full control.
 Terminal usage is often required to manage and maintain the system effectively.
   We focus on providing easy-to-understand tutorials at [discovery.endeavouros.com](https://discovery.endeavouros.com).
-  At the core of EndeavourOS is our community — a place where users help each other in an open-minded and friendly way.
+  At the core of EndeavourOS is our community—a place where users help each other in an open-minded and friendly way.
   Join us on the [EndeavourOS Forum](https://forum.endeavouros.com) or in the [Telegram Help Chat](https://t.me/Endeavouros) to ask questions, share knowledge, and connect with others.

-- **EndeavourOS Applications**
-  We develop small helper tools to simplify system maintenance.
+- **EndeavourOS Applications** We develop small helper tools to simplify system maintenance.
 Explore them using the `eos-app-info` tool or browse our [code repositories](https://github.com/endeavouros-team).